-The Chief Executive is an ordinary member of the Association's pension scheme described in notes 1 and 25.
-No enhanced or special terms apply to his membership and he has no other pension arrangements to which the Association contributes.
-The Association's contributions for the Chief Executive in the year amounted to £31,583 (2023 - £30,008).
+The Chief Executive is an ordinary member of the Association's pension scheme described in notes 1 and 20 - no enhanced or special terms apply to his membership.
+The Association's contributions for the Chief Executive in the year amounted to £33,478 (2024 - £31,583).
+In addition, the Association paid additional voluntary contributions to a personal pension scheme on behalf of the Chief Executive under salary sacrifice arrangements amounting to £18,000 (2024 - £nil).